10 Tips to Travel Off the Beaten Path

 Interested in traditional music, the national sport, or trying new foods?
 Local events geared towards locals are a great way to experience the culture outside of the tourist bubble and to travel off the beaten path.

 Weekly, year-round events are usually pretty authentic.
-Think about the every type of events you would go to at home.
+Think about

 6. FIND CONNECTIONS.

 Reach out to your friend network and see if anybody has or knows someone who's lived or traveled there.
 Your friends are a great resource of hidden gems.

 Sometimes this might not help with things to do (we're all different, after all), as much as what to avoid if your friend had a bad experience or insight.

 Or email your lodging host and ask about some local things that they or their friends do.
 This is invaluable and can give you some direction to research what you want to do upon arrival.
 At the very least, it'll prove some inspiration on how best to travel off the beaten path in that area.

 If you're staying in a chain hotel, the front desk is representing the brand and therefore less likely to give you unfiltered answers (though authenticity does shine through occasionally).
 They might tell you what they think the average tourist will want, but who's average?